russelljk/flexpay/README.rst

         return_url
     )

+    # Use whatever method your CMS/Framework provides for url redirection.
     redirect(cbui_url)

 Later on when the user returns to the site after completing checkout you use ``FlexPay.pay`` to charge the user immediately.